sowdri/nutso/README.md

 - Writing the `Schema` is super simple and there is just one 1 mandatory `type` information for each field.
 - By default each field in the schema is `required`, if you want to make a field optional, then use the `optional: true` flag to mark it as optional.
+- For conditional validation where fields should only be validated in certain contexts (like discriminated union types or multi-step forms), use the `isApplicableFn` to dynamically determine if a field should be validated.

 ```typescript
 {